-1 Awards of restricted share units under the performance-based 2012 RSUP (see Compensation Discussion & Analysis section for details).
-Under this plan, 1/6th of the granted units may vest, in May 2012, May 2013 and May 2014 respectively and 1/2 of the granted units may vest in May 2014, subject to CAE's Total Shareholder Return vs. the Total Shareholder Return of the S&P ADI ("TSR Relative Performance") for the one-year or three-year period, as applicable.
+1 Awards of RSUs under the performance-based RSUP (see Compensation Discussion & Analysis section for details).
+Under this plan, 1/6th of the granted units may vest, in May 2013, May 2014 and May 2015 respectively and 1/2 of the granted units may vest in May 2015, subject to CAE's Total Shareholder Return vs. the Total Shareholder Return of the S&P ADI ("TSR Relative Performance") for the one-year or three-year period, as applicable.
 Depending on the TSR Relative Performance, the target rate of granted units will be multiplied by 0% to 150% for performance commencing in the second quartile and until reaching the fourth quartile.
 Vested RSUs will be paid based on the average share price for the 20 trading days preceding the final vesting date of the grant.

-2 Awards of deferred share units under the FY2005 LTUP (see Compensation Discussion & Analysis section for details).
+2 Awards of deferred share units under the LTUP (see Compensation Discussion & Analysis section for details).
 Under this plan, vested units will be paid out following the termination of employment of the executive based on the Common Share price on that date.
 Units vest over five years' time; accelerated vesting happens in limited circumstances (long-term disability, retirement, take over bid or death).
-Dividend equivalents are paid on FY2004 and FY2005 LTUs, in the form of incremental units.
+Dividend equivalents are paid on FY2004 LTUs and LTUs in the form of incremental units.